Explore phenomena which experimentation can't easily explain, putting theory into practice with a year in industry

 You’ll study and learn with academics who are active researchers, experts in their field and have a passion for their subjects.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

 Much of your teaching will be in the form of lectures based on our cutting-edge research.
-Twice a week you'll join four or five other students to discuss course material with a tutor.
+You will regularly join other students for small group discussions of course material with a tutor.
 Discussions often range beyond the immediate subject matter to wider implications and issues.

 You'll have regular meetings with a personal academic supervisor, who will guide your studies and keep an eye on your academic progress and general welfare.